 In 2000, Alison moved back to the family ranch and vineyards in Alexander Valley with her husband, Mark Doran, and their two sons.
 She works with several select clients in Napa and in Sonoma who want to approach site-specific winemaking with exuberance and intensity.

 Kurt’s terraced ranch with its rich terroir, yields a crop with nuanced dark fruit flavors that result in unparalleled Pinot Noirs.
-These award-winning grapes are used in producing The Decision Pinot Noir, which pays homage to three landmark cases that resulted in marriage equality.
-Giusti Ranch is truly a Sonoma County treasure and we are blessed to have Kurt Giusti producing Pinot for Equality Wines.
+Giusti Ranch is truly a Sonoma County treasure and we are blessed to have Kurt Giusti producing wines for Equality Vines.

-When the fog lifts in Green County, California, the rolling hills loll like waves of green across a plain.
+When the fog lifts in the Green Valley of Sonoma, the gentle hills roll like waves of green across a plain.
 It’s an ideal place to harvest; one might even call it ‘presidential.’
-Iron Horse sparkling wines have been served at the White House during five consecutive inaugurations.
+In fact, Iron Horse sparkling wines have been served at the White House during five consecutive inaugurations.

-Wine Pioneer, Joy Sterling believes in Equality; Iron Horse Rainbow Cuvee was featured at annual White House LGBT events in June 2014 and 2015.
+Iron Horse owner and wine pioneer Joy Sterling and her team believe in equality; Iron Horse Rainbow Cuvée was featured at annual White House LGBT events in June 2014 and 2015.

 Winemaker of our 2012 Sonoma County Pinot Noir, Bryan has been making wine for over 25 years.
 His Bailiwick label, started with his brother Paul in 2009, regularly garners scores in the 90’s by the wine press.